 Despite its promising name, the Whitewater River holds very little true whitewater.
-This reach is quite popular for canoeing, and boaters will find good swift current, minor rapids, and (perhaps, at the right water levels) a few potentially surfable waves.
+Quite popular for canoeing and recreational kayaking, you'll find good swift current, minor rapids, and (perhaps, at the right water levels) a few potentially surfable waves.

-While the majority of miles of the Whitewater River lie in Indiana, it flows into the state of Ohio (to its confluence with the Great Miami, before it, in turn, runs into the Ohio River).
-That short stretch in Ohio is one of only three which the state of Ohio has named to "exceptional water quality" status, according to the Ohio EPA.
-(The other 2 are the Mohican and the Tuscarawas.)
+While the majority of miles of the Whitewater River lie in Indiana, it flows into the state of Ohio (to its confluence with the Great Miami, which then flows into the Ohio River).
+That short stretch in Ohio is one of only three sections of river which the Ohio EPA has named to "exceptional water quality" status.
+(The other two are the Mohican and the Tuscarawas.)
 It also has 100% attainment of aquatic life.Putin: Metamora, near roadside park on U. S. 52 just west of Metamora.Takeout: northeast corner of Jameson Road bridge (south of Harrison, Ohio on the Indiana-Ohio state line).Alternate takeout: Lost Bridge on the Great Miami River in Ohio.

 Tell us about this gauge by leaving a comment.